LukeM1aa/milestone-project-one/README.md

 - [Canva](https://www.canva.com/)
     - Used to design the company logo.
 - [Coolors](https://coolors.co/)
-    - Used for generating the colour palette and initally review colour contrast for accessibility.
+    - Used for generating the colour palette and initially review colour contrast for accessibility.
 - [Google Developer Tools](https://developer.chrome.com/docs/devtools)
     - Used to test and debug the site across different screen sizes, devices, and browsers to ensure responsiveness and performance.